nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Load a save file : `load`

 Load student information from an existing JSON file.
-Copy the JSON file to be loaded into the `/data` folder.
-The data in the JSON file will be loaded into the app via the `load` command.
+To load a file, first copy the JSON file to be loaded into the `/data` folder.
+Next, the JSON file can be loaded into the app via the `load` command.
 This file also becomes the new default save file.
 You can refer to [this section](#editing-the-data-file) for more information on the valid format of the data file.

 Format: `load f/FILE_NAME`
-* File name does not include the .json extension.
+* File name must not include the .json extension.
 * File name is case-insensitive
-* File name must be valid and exist in the `/data` folder.
+* File must be valid and exist in the `/data` folder.
 * Number of tutorials and assignments in the loaded file must be the same as the current configuration of Class Manager.
 You can reconfigure Class Manager to match the number of tutorials and assignments in the loaded file using the `config` command.
 * `load` resets the state history of Class Manager, preventing you from using the `undo` command to reach a state before the `load` command was executed.

 Example:
-* `load f/sample` loads the sample.json file in the `/data` folder.
+* `load f/sample` loads `sample.json` file in the `/data` folder.

+Successful outcome:

 <img alt="load_outcome" src="images/load-outcome.png" width="750"> <br><br>

+Possible error outcomes:
+* `File not found!` - The file name entered does not exist in the `/data` folder.
+* `Invalid file format!` - The file name entered is not a valid JSON file.
+*

 ---